-On a hopeful basis of $150 million in revenue per year and a profit margin of 50% – typical in the licensing business – we could assign a no less hopeful multiple of ten to this bottom line, and value the intellectual property segment at $750 million – admittedly not watchmaker’s work, but better being roughly right than precisely wrong.
+On a hopeful basis of $150 million in revenue per year and a profit margin of 50% – typical in the licensing business – we could assign a no less hopeful multiple of ten to this bottom line, and thus value the intellectual property at $750 million – admittedly not watchmaker’s work, but better being roughly right than precisely wrong.

 We’re still $4,5 billion short of current market valuation, and thus left to assume that QNX – allegedly the crown jewel among BlackBerry’s assets – has seen its value grow twenty-three-fold since its acquisition from Harman for $200 million in 2010.

 Installed in 60 million vehicles, QNX generates $150 million in revenue per year – a stagnant performance since 2015.
-So we’re talking about a pitiful $2,5 per unit.
+So we’re talking about a pitiful $2.5 per unit.
 Should we accept to drink management’s Kool-Aid and bet on the prospect that QNX is going to take over the buzzy “connected car” market, we might equally acknowledge that a growing, promising software venture can be valued between five and ten times revenue.
 So QNX would have to bring in $400 to $800 million to warrant its current valuation.

 On a side note, extra caution should be exercised towards the uber-promotional communications released week in, week out.
-As my mentor used to say back in the days, with so much time being spent on TV, one has to wonder where John Chen still finds the time to run his company.
+As my mentor used to say back in the days, with so much time being spent on television, one has to wonder where John Chen still finds the time to run his company.